shashank-samavedula/pocket-college/README.md

 # Pocket College

-Implemented a Mobile application for online class conduction build using React Native and JavaScript as frontend and Firebase Database as backend.
+Designed and developed Pocket College, a cutting-edge mobile application tailored for online class conduction.
+Leveraged React Native and JavaScript to create a dynamic and user-friendly front-end interface.
+Firebase Database served as the robust back-end infrastructure, ensuring seamless data management and real-time interaction.